 \section{Abstract}

-We analytically derive the dark-state covariance matrix of a driven multi-ensemble superradiant system in the large-$N$ limit, revealing entanglement among the ensembles that enhances quantum metrology.
-The minimum eigenvalue, linked to the curvature of the superradiance potential trapping the dark state, corresponds to the optimal multiparameter squeezing coefficient, defined as the Rayleigh quotient of the squeezing matrix.
-This system provides a concrete protocol for achieving optimal quantum enhancement in arbitrary multiparameter estimation tasks, making it a promising candidate for multimode quantum interferometry.
+Multi-ensemble superradiance extends Dicke superradiance to multiple ensembles and supports dark states whose properties depend on the initial state.
+In the large-\(N\) limit, we derive analytical covariance matrices for these dark states, revealing inter-ensemble entanglement that enhances quantum metrology.
+The minimum eigenvalue, determined by the curvature of the superradiance potential, corresponds to the optimal multiparameter spin-squeezing coefficient, which is given by the \emph{Rayleigh quotient} of the spin-squeezing matrix, linking metrological sensitivity to the geometric structure of the underlying dynamics.
+The multiparameter squeezing coefficient provides a variational framework for optimizing metrological performance.
+These results enable optimal estimation of arbitrary linear combinations of multiple parameters, offering a concrete protocol for distributed quantum sensing and a promising route toward multimode quantum interferometry.

-\emph{Introduction.}---Squeezing is a key resource for enhancing measurement precision and has been extensively explored in single-parameter quantum metrology~\cite{Pezze2018,Abbott2016,Bao2020,Degen2017,Dutt2015,Esteve2008,Eckner2023,Braverman2019,Bornet2023,Muessel2014,Takano2009,wu2025}.
-Many metrological tasks, including imaging and field sensing, however, demand the simultaneous estimation of multiple parameters, motivating the development of multiparameter techniques, particularly those leveraging mode entanglement~\cite{Altenburg2017,Gessner2020,Fadel2023,Wildermuth2006,Koschorreck2011,Guo2020,Proctor2018,Ge2018,Kaubruegger2023}.
-In contrast to single-parameter squeezing, multiparameter squeezing exploits both individual-mode squeezing and intermode entanglement, thereby further enhancing measurement precision~\cite{Gessner2020,Fadel2023,Gessner2018}.

-In spin systems, the sensitivity gain and spin entanglement of spin-squeezed states are quantified by the Wineland spin-squeezing parameter for single-parameter estimation~\cite{Wineland1992}.
-Generalizing this concept to multiparameter estimation, the squeezing matrix has been proposed to capture sensitivity enhancements beyond the classical limit in estimating multiple parameters~\cite{Gessner2020}.
-Multiparameter estimation involves several parameters, with different linear combinations corresponding to distinct tasks~\cite{Gessner2020,Fadel2023,Ge2018}.
-Consequently, for a specific multiparameter estimation task, it is necessary to optimize the squeezing matrix to allocate the optimal quantum gain to the task.
-Such optimization is closely tied to the alignment of eigenvectors.
-It differs from the squeezing parameter used in single-parameter estimation, revealing a richer internal structure underlying multiparameter estimation~\cite{Gessner2018,Liu2020,Shaw2024,Pezze2017}.